zhouyichen30/pc_project/README.md

 ## Streamlit Dashboard

 This Streamlit dashboard provides an interactive interface for the Private Credit Performance pipeline.
-It allows users to apply a custom interest-rate shock, trigger the underlying data-processing workflow, and visualize the resulting Gross vs. Net IRR chart.
+It allows users to apply a custom parallel shocks to the monthly interest rate data, trigger the underlying data-processing workflow, and visualize the resulting Gross vs. Net IRR chart on different levels.

 ### Live Demo
 https://pcproject-txbae7crmzj9kvncbpzow7.streamlit.app/